mubin-tirsaiwala/Demo-Nandi-Platform/README.md

 Verification/Identification of the animal works as follows
 1. User clicks an image of the animal.
 2. QC model checks for the quality parameters and either accept or reject the image.
 (Notice green tick in the video below)
-3. If QC passed, used submits the image else captures again.
+3. If image passes QC, user submits the image else start from step 1 again.
 4. QC pass image is sent to backend along with metadata.
 5. Backend generates embeddings for this image and filters the identification search space based on metadata collected.
 6. Search results (top 3 matches) are sent back to the app.